Teacher Education Program

 Does the Graduate School of Education offer any other licensure programs?

 The Language and Literacy Program prepares candidates for reading licensure; the Principal Licensure Strand within the School Leadership Program prepares candidates for principal licensure; and the Prevention Science and Practice Program prepares candidates for licensure as School Guidance Counselors (PreK-8, 5-12) or School Adjustment Counselors (all levels) through its new two-year counseling tracks.
-In addition, the Urban Superintendent's Program is designed to help its candidates qualify for the superintendent's license.
 To be licensed through these programs, you must apply to them directly.

 Can I get licensed through the Harvard Graduate School of Education if I am accepted into another program than the Teacher Education Program, the Language and Literacy Program, the Prevention Science and Practice Program, the Principal Licensure Strand, or the Urban Superintendent's Program?